kkm24132/dsc-gettingcleaningdata/README.md

   as a reference.
 * data.file.tidy: Local filename for the final "tidy" data set.

-## Functions to break down the processing
+## SECTION 2: Functions to break down the processing
 There are 3 functions to handle the processing of the data:

 * determine.data.files: this is a function which determines which data